August 31, 2023

 This can lead to better sports understanding and an increase in confidence.
 Athletes can work on their sporting abilities in a safe, nurturing environment.
 Confidence on the field can lead to confidence off the field.

 Also, when athletes train one-on-one, they have the opportunity to fast-track their goals.
-Athletes focus on their quality skills and professional private coaches help them develop new ways to play to their strengths while also developing their weaker skill sets.
+Athletes focus on their quality skills and one-on-one coaches help them develop new ways to play to their strengths while also developing their weaker skill sets.

 ”I have seen tremendous growth in my players’ positional understanding of the game through one-on-one coaching interaction.
 We are able to focus on the details and idiosyncrasies of both the player and the demands of their position...
-I have seen players benefit exponentially from private coaching.” - Jay Mason, Head Coach for Cal Poly Women’s Soccer Team, Blayze Coach
+I have seen players benefit exponentially from this type of coaching.” - Jay Mason, Head Coach for Cal Poly Women’s Soccer Team, Blayze Coach

-Finding a qualified, professional private coach can be expensive and time-consuming.
-Working one-on-one with a high-quality coach can easily reach $1,000 a month or more.
-(Depending on how often you meet) Time is limited and parents have full-time jobs and multiple kids.
-Coaches are very busy and often don’t have time to privately help your kid or if they do it’s not convenient for your schedule.
+We know private coaching can be expensive and working one-on-one with a high-quality coach can easily reach $1,000 a month or more.
+Time is limited and parents have full-time jobs and multiple kids.
+Coaches are very busy and often don’t have time to privately help your kid or if they do it’s not convenient and on your schedule.

 It’s an unregulated industry, so most coaches have little to no training and can actually do more harm than good.
-You’re often limited by the quality of coaches in your immediate area.
+It’s hard and you’re often limited by the quality of coaches in your immediate area.

-We started Blayze to make private coaching with high-quality professional coaches more convenient and less expensive.
-No matter where you live, no matter what your skill levels are, you can get matched with a professional coach that is highly trained today and work with them for up to 95% less than in-person options.
+We started Blayze to make one-on-one coaching with high-quality coaches more convenient and less expensive.
+No matter where you live, no matter what your skill levels are, you can get matched with a pro coach that is highly trained today and work with them for up to 95% less than in-person options.

-Interested in being matched with your own Blayze professional private coach?
+Interested in being matched with your own Blayze pro coach?
 Click here to get started.